Owais5514/Dhaka-MRT-Timetable/README.md

 Unofficial Dhaka MRT-6 Time schedule through telegram bot.
 This is a self made unofficial time table of trains arriving in all the stations.
 You can check the raw data for yourslef in ```data.json```.
 This json file was generated through observation of arrival and departure time of the stations between Uttara Center and Farmgate from my morning commute.
 There could be a +-1 minute error on the given time.
 If you happen to come accross any irregularities in a time for a station, report it though the issues tab.

 ## Demo
 I have hosted this code on pythonanywhere for the time being.
 You can try out the bot for yourself by searching for @dhaka_mrt_6_bot in telegram.
+The bot stays active from 7 am to 9 am.
+If you want to host the bot yourself, you can do so by following the setup process below.

 For degugging purposes, I can see the user id of who accessed the bot and which station was selected.
 No other data is sent to me or anywhere else